linux-system-roles/network/README.md

 correspond to the names used by the `ethtool` utility.
 Depending on the actual kernel and device, changing some options might not be supported.

+The ethtool configuration supports the following options:

+- `ring`

+    Changes the `rx`/`tx` `ring` parameters of the specified network device.
+The list of supported `ring` parameters is:
+    - `rx` - Changes the number of ring entries for the Rx ring.
+    - `rx-jumbo` - Changes the number of ring entries for the Rx Jumbo ring.
+    - `rx-mini` - Changes the number of ring entries for the Rx Mini ring.
+    - `tx` - Changes the number of ring entries for the Tx ring.

 ```yaml
   ethtool:
     features: